ese-msc/c-primer/part_two/04_functions.md

 ```{index} Namespaces
 ```

-You've already seen the concept of namespaces in Python, where the stuff inside an imported module are access as (e.g.) `mymodule.myfunction`.
+You've already seen the concept of namespaces in Python, where the stuff inside an imported module are accessed as (e.g.) `mymodule.myfunction`.
 The big advantage in this is that this allows multiple functions to have the same name without interfering with each other.
 C++ allows something very similar with the `namespace` keyword.
 This allows defining namespaces in which functions (especially #`include`d functions) live.
 You've actually already seen this with `std::cout`, which is in the `std` namespace.

 To define your own namespaces you can write: